Footscray, Victoria: Public libraries

 The Footscray Public Library is operated by the Maribyrnong City Council.
-Services include 'story time' for pre-schoolers, orientation tours, reference and information services to assist with research needs, internet classes, and services for those unable to visit the library.
-Facilities include public internet, word processing, photocopiers, study carrels, local studies/family history room, conference and discussion rooms, a baby change room and community notice boards.
-The library is open 7 days (closed public holidays).

 The Footscray Mechanics' Institute Inc. was established in 1856, and has operated a library since its inception.
 The current FMI Library has been located at 209 Nicholson Street since 1913.
-The library is a private subscription library, which is open 3 days a week Weds-Thurs-Fri 10am – 4pm, closed for Weekends, Public Holidays and for 3–4 weeks over the Christmas/New Year period.
+The library is a private subscription library.

 Health

 The health needs of Footscray and surrounding residents are served by the Western General Hospital or WHF.
 The Western General is a large teaching and research hospital responsible for providing a comprehensive range of inpatient and outpatient acute health services.
 The hospital currently conducts research in gastroenterology, colorectal cancer, emergency care, oncology, respiratory medicine, sleep disorders, and vascular surgery.

 Key services at the Western Hospital include acute medical and surgical services, intensive and coronary care, emergency services, renal services, specialist drug and alcohol services, aged care and palliative care.
 The hospital also serves as one of the teaching campuses for the University of Melbourne's medical program.

 The Western Region Health Centre was established in 1964.
 Services include an African community worker, refugee health nurse, women's health nurse, dieticians, youth health nurse, diabetic educator, podiatrist, counsellors and physiotherapists.
 Visiting specialists include a general surgeon and paediatrician.
 Pathology services and dental services are co-located on site.